-MS AISE classifies its investment securities either as fair value through profit or loss or available-for-sale.
-The classification drives how the financial instruments are measured under IFRS, though both are at fair value.
+MS AISE currently classifies all its investment securities as fair value through profit or loss.
 Management determines the classification of its investment securities at initial recognition.

-MS AISE's investment assets designated at fair value through profit or loss amounted to €1,481.0 million (2020: €1,370.6 million).
+MS AISE's investment assets designated at fair value through profit or loss amounted to €1,696.3 million (2021: €1,481.0 million).
 Hence, the IFRS value is considered a suitable approximation of the Solvency II fair value requirement.

 Note that MS AISE's investment in the Trust is structured into 3 sub-funds, i.e. the Blue, Emerald and Lilac fund.
 The Company has assessed for each of these whether MS AISE should recognise its investment as a participation in line with the requirements of the Solvency II Directive.
-The Company has a share of 7.9%, 6.2% and 72.2% respectively in the funds under management, and so the Lilac fund must be considered as a participation.
+The Company has a share of 8.3%, 6.8% and 53.9% respectively in the funds under management, and so the Lilac fund must be considered as a participation.
 The net investment value must be presented as 'Holdings in related undertakings, including participations' in the S.02.01 QRT.
 The other Trust funds are disclosed as 'Collective Investments Undertakings'.
 The investment in the Trust is described further in the Collective investment undertakings paragraph below.